Terms & Conditions of Sales

 Any cancellation must be notified by registered letter or email addressed to the owner before the start of the stay.

-If the tenant benefits from cancellation insurance, he must refer to the reimbursement conditions provided for in the insurance contract.
+If the tenant has cancellation insurance, he must refer to the reimbursement conditions provided for in the insurance contract.

-If the tenant does not benefit from cancellation insurance, for any cancellation due to the client, reimbursement by the owner is made as follows:
+If the tenant does not have cancellation insurance, for any cancellation due to the client, reimbursement by the owner is made as follows:

-• cancellation up to and including the 61st day (midnight local time) before the start of the stay for a gîte rental, and up to and including the 15th day (midnight local time) before the start of the stay in a guest room: reimbursement of all amounts paid, with the exception of booking fees, the amount of which corresponds to 6% of the amounts paid.
+• cancellation up to and including the 61st day (midnight local time) before the start of the stay for a gîte rental, and up to and including the 15th day (midnight local time) before the start of the stay in a guest room: reimbursement of all sums paid, with the exception of booking fees, the amount of which corresponds to 6% of the sums paid.

 • cancellation beyond these deadlines: no refund will be made.